Tag: Business

 Beyond the Hype: Málaga Startups Hit National Top 100 as New Support Network Launches

 Málaga’s technological narrative is shifting.
 For the past half-decade, headlines have been dominated by the arrival of multinational giants—Google, Vodafone, Citi—setting up innovation hubs in the city.
-While this foreign direct investment placed Málaga on the global map, a sustainable tech ecosystem requires more than just imported corporate structures; it requires a thriving, indigenous undergrowth of innovation.
+While this foreign direct investment placed Málaga on the global map—bringing an influx of international professionals who must now adapt to local traditions, like navigating the famous Semana Santa crowds with their families—a sustainable tech ecosystem requires more than just imported corporate structures; it requires a thriving, indigenous undergrowth of innovation.

 Recent developments in early 2025 indicate that this local layer is not only surviving but hardening.
 With national recognition for local ventures and the establishment of a formal support infrastructure, Málaga is moving from an attraction phase to a consolidation phase.